Beliavsky/Fortran-code-on-GitHub/README.md

 [npregfast](https://github.com/sestelo/npregfast): R package with Fortran code for obtaining nonparametric estimates of regression models with or without factor-by-curve interactions using local polynomial kernel smoothers or splines, by Marta Sestelo

+[NScluster](https://github.com/cran/NScluster): R package with Fortran code for simulation and estimation of the Neyman-Scott type spatial cluster models.
+An associated paper is [Parameter Estimation and Model Selection for Neyman-Scott Point Processes](https://onlinelibrary.wiley.com/doi/10.1002/bimj.200610339), by Ushio Tanaka et al., <i>Biometrical Journal</i> (2008).

 [odrpack95](https://github.com/HugoMVale/odrpack95): collection of subprograms modernized by HugoMVale for fitting a model to data with bound constraints on the model parameters, designed primarily for instances when the explanatory as well as the response variables have significant errors.
 An associated paper is [Algorithm 869: ODRPACK95: A weighted orthogonal distance regression code with bound constraints](https://dl.acm.org/doi/abs/10.1145/1268776.1268782), by Jason W. Zwolak et al., ACM Transactions on Mathematical Software (2007).

 [Optimal Subset CArdinality Regression models (oscar)](https://github.com/Syksy/oscar): R package with underlying Fortran code by T. D. Laajala